k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 ##### PII Fields

 - In general, **it is recommended to populate the PII fields in the data generation flow** and to avoid overriding them with the Masking Actors in the LU population flow.
 Such population enables exposing PII fields as [external business parameters](#external-business-parameters) for the data generation tasks.
-- In order to avoid the enablement of the Masking Actors on data generation tasks, verify that the [Masking Sensitive Date](/articles/TDM/tdm_gui/08_environment_window_general_information.md#masking-sensitive-data) checkbox in cleared for the **Synthetic** environment in the TDM Portal.
+- Verify that the [Masking Sensitive Data](/articles/TDM/tdm_gui/08_environment_window_general_information.md#masking-sensitive-data) checkbox is cleared for the **Synthetic** environment in the TDM Portal, in order to avoid the masking of PII fields in the LU population flows for data generation tasks.
 - TDM 8.1 added a new Actor: **GenerateConsistent**.
 This Actor inherits the **Masking** Actor, but it has its own **category** value: **generate_consistent**.
 Using this Actor in the data generation flow enables the following:
   - The TDM execution process sets the **generate_consistent** to **true** and the **enable_masking** to **false** on data generation tasks.
 This ensures that the data generation flow generates synthetic values on PII fields and the Masking Actors in the LU population do not override the generated synthetic values of the PII fields.
   - The new Actor does not require having an input value since there is no original value for newly generated synthetic entities.